 From the first note to the last, what is played musically in church matters.
 Music is one of the historically prominent and powerful vehicles for our Christian worship—today as well as in the past.
 Whether the worship is expressed on a Fender Strat or sung by a choir in full robes, the music matters.
-Like the beams of a building need competent engineering, the execution of our music leadership requires skill.
+Like the beams of a building need competent engineering, the execution of our music leadership requires a skilled worship musician.
 You can compensate all you want with automated loops, tracks and auto-tuning, but in the end polished bronze is still bronze.
 Gold is the real thing.
 Just because something is shiny does not make it valuable or worthy in the long run.
 Is what we are offering as valuable as we think it is?
 Good musicianship and the several components that it contains matter.

 I was one of those who entered church music and worship leadership without any idea what I was getting into.
 Basically, in my day the term “worship leader” was not added to the church leader glossary.
 I did not have the image of anything other than stodgy hymns in the repertoire of the church musician.
 Sure, there were some gospel songs and hippy-guitar-tunes sung at youth group.
 And, there was the CCM (Contemporary Christian Music) scene that I briefly thought I should join, but did not.
 I sang standards as the front man for a big band at age 16.
 To think of an industry of modern worship as we have it today was not conceivable.
 Nonetheless, yours truly began leading worship and has lived a life as a professional musician—mostly in the context of Christian music and the local church.